ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-vdc-summary.md

 | Available | The virtual data center is ready to use. |
 | Modifying | The virtual data center is being modified. |
 | Deleting | The virtual data center is being deleted. |
-{: caption="Table 3.
-Status descriptions for virtual data centers" caption-side="bottom"}
+{: caption="Status descriptions for virtual data centers" caption-side="bottom"}

 ## Related links
 {: #shared_viewing-vdc-summary-related}